-A BTV RT-PCR assay developed by the Institute for Animal Health, Pirbright, United Kingdom which can detect 24 BTV serotypes, has recently been licensed as a kit for commercial release (Qiagen 2008).
+A BTV RT-PCR assay developed by the Institute for Animal Health, Pirbright, United Kingdom which can detect 24 BTV serotypes, was recently licensed as a kit for commercial release (Qiagen 2008).
 Rapid development in some laboratories of a real time RT-PCR for BTV may mean that improved tests are being used but are unpublished.